 Begin Means-Testing Social Security Benefits

-One version of means testing is estimated to fill about 11 percent of the funding gap.
+One version of means testing would fill about 10 percent of the funding gap.

-PRO: In an era of scarce resources, Social Security can’t continue to pay benefits to all retirees regardless of what other retirement income they have.
-Instead, the program should provide monthly benefits only to retirees who have less than a certain amount of non–Social Security annual income.
-Social Security would continue to be insurance against retirement poverty for everyone, but would focus its benefit payments on those who really need them.
-(David John, Heritage Foundation)
+PRO: In an era when Social Security’s benefit costs are increasingly outpacing its revenue inflows, Social Security can’t continue to pay benefits to all retirees regardless of what other retirement income they have.
+Instead, the program should provide benefits only to retirees who have less than a certain amount of non–Social Security annual income.
+Social Security would continue to be insurance against retirement poverty for everyone but would focus its benefit payments on those who really need them.
+(Romina Boccia, Heritage Foundation)